ensomugnog/ultimate-aws-certified-cloud-practitioner/README.md

 - 09.1 - What is Cloud Computing Quiz

+04 - IAM - Identity and Access Management

 ## Repository configuration
 Each submodule in this repository contains the code examples of the original course.